-- Principles of Health has chapters about stress management, infectious disease, healthy relationships, and contraception.
+- Health 101:Principles of Health has chapters on stress risks and disorders, immune disorders and infections, healthy platonic and sexual relationships and making smart healthcare choices.
 Many other topics are also covered.

-- Science of Nutrition introduces learners to the dietary importance of carbs, fats, protein, and minerals.
+- Nutrition 101:Science of Nutrition introduces learners to the dietary importance of carbs, lipids, protein and minerals.

 Free Online Non-Credit Health Course Info

 Students looking to start a free online health course won't be able to earn course credit for college.
-Students are expected to complete these courses on their own without the help of an instructor.
+Students are expected to complete these courses on their own, without the help of an instructor.
 While titles of textbooks and recommended readings are provided, learners may need to purchase these items separately.
 Students won't be able to participate in any group assignments that were originally required.

 The Johns Hopkins University

-The Adolescent Health and Development course provides students with some readings and lecture materials.
+- Adolescent Health and Development provides students with some readings and lecture materials.
 Students don't have enough details to complete the assignments mentioned in this course.
 This course examines topics in adolescent physical and psychological development, decision-making, resilience, substance abuse, violence, obesity and reproductive health.

 Massachusetts Institute of Technology

-The Cellular and Molecular Immunology course provides students with lecture notes, handouts, exams and assignments with solutions.
-The course delves into lymphocyte development and homing, cells of the immune system, cell mediated immunity, dendritic cells, memory and death, asthma and tumor immunology.
+- Cellular and Molecular Immunology provides students with lecture notes, exams and assignments with solutions.
+The course delves into lymphocyte development and homing, cells of the immune system, cell-mediated immunity, dendritic cells, memory and death, asthma and tumor immunology.

 University of California - Irvine